 About 70% of its economically active population works in livestock farming, agriculture and fishing.
 Its greatest development stemmed from the opening of the Inter-American highway.
 Additionally, thriving tourism as in the rest of the region has generously favored the population of this area, as many work in business and commerce; others have turned their homes into small hotels or "sodas" (cafeterias).

-Tenorio Volcano and Celeste River This volcano and national park protect a large area of premontane, rain and cloud forests.
+This volcano and national park protects a large area of premontane, rain and cloud forests.

 Among the attractions of the area, the famous Celeste River reigns with its stunning turquoise waters and a beautiful sky-colored waterfall.